graphaelli/decompose/README.md

 # decompose
-Convert Compose YAML into Docker commands.
+Convert Docker Compose YAML into Docker commands.

+This package is still in flux.

 ## Installation
 Install or upgrade Decompose with this command.